 You yielded to the Hippo

 The HIPPO is the highest paid person’s opinion and they can be disastrous for a marketing program.
 Often, they make decisions with little regard for data.
-They tend to micromanage the creative elements and make it difficult to iterate quickly through a campaign to get to the performance and review portion of a campaign.
+They tend to micromanage the creative process and make it difficult to iterate quickly through a campaign to get to the performance and review portion of a campaign.

-They almost are always not marketers.
+They almost are always, are not marketers.

 You were impatient